danielenger/Principled-Baker/README.md

 --
 - Autodetection of what needs to be baked
 - Manual selection for texture channels
-- Bake single
+- 3 Bake Modes:
+  - Combined (new default): Bake a single selected object or bake multiple selected objects with shared UV maps.
+This is like Blenders default bake.
-- Bake batch
+  - Single/Batch (previous default): Bake every selected object separately.
-- Bake Selected to Active
+  - Selected to Active: Does what it says.

 ---
 Limitations/Warnings: